KadreviMarilena/KadreviMarilena/README.md

 ## What I'm working on

 - Building digital products end-to-end — from requirements and architecture to implementation and delivery
-- Expanding into cloud infrastructure — pursuing **AWS AI Practitioner** certification
+- Expanding into cloud infrastructure and AI
+- Building a civic tech side project from concept to MVP

 ---